UCD-CCI/Underserved/README.md

 ## Uninstalling Platform.

-Within the UnderServed directory, there is a script named destroy.sh.
+Within the UnderServed directory, there is a script named **destroy.sh**.
 Running this script will uninstall the platform, removing all associated Docker resources and data.

 The script will delete all Docker
 	- Containers